BrianWill/byteschool/markdown/pigeon/data types, operators.md

 "foo\"bar"     # string with the characters: f o o " b a r
 ```

-A string can not span multiple lines.
+A string cannot span multiple lines.
 To include a newline in a string, you must write `\n`.
 The actual ASCII/Unicode character(s) this denotes depends upon the platform: on Windows, it denotes CR and LF (carriage return, line feed); on Linux and Mac, it denotes just LF (line feed).

 ```
 "foo\nbar"     # string with the characters: f o o newline b a r